 If your surgeon allows you to simply pick whatever size you want without educating you on the pitfalls of your size selection, you have not been fully informed about the potential consequences.
 In my practice, with breast augmentation patients, most of my time is spent discussing size, fit, and proportional analysis, as well as a frank analysis of the pros and cons of the implant size.

-To learn more about breast augmentation from a surgeon who is honest, experienced and values transparency, I recommend you read my Breast Augmentation Article.
+To learn more about breast augmentation from a surgeon who is honest, experienced and values transparency, I recommend you read more details about my Breast Augmentation procedure.
 Remember, too much of a good thing could lead to dissatisfaction.